-Tallurutiup Imanga: a final boundary for Canada's largest protected area at Lancaster Sound in Nunavut
+Tallurutiup Imanga: a final boundary for Canada's largest protected area in Nunavut

 The Government of Canada, the Government of Nunavut and the Qikiqtani Inuit Association recently announced an agreement on the final boundary for a future national marine conservation area (NMCA) in Tallurutiup Imanga / Lancaster Sound.